brencon/word-forward/README.md

 JavaScript random English word and text generation

 ## Overview
 This module generates a random English word from a custom dictionary.
 Word selction can be filtered by word type, with an internal scoring system determining the more common usages of the word.
-This logic hopes to produce more realisitc outcomes while providing elements of randomness to assist with content generation.
+This logic hopes to produce more realistic outcomes while providing elements of randomness to assist with content generation.

 ## Installation